weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 # Exploring Cryptography with Cryptol's Proof Tools

 Cryptol and SAW allow users to rapidly and transparently deploy powerful theorem proving tools to explore their code.

+## Prerequisites

+Before working through this lab, you'll need
+  * Cryptol to be installed,
+  * this module to load succesfully,
+  * an editor for completing the exercises in this file,
+  * basic knowledge of using the Cryptol interpreter to load modules and evaluate functions,
+  * basic knowledge of Cryptol's bitvector and `Integer` types,
+  * experience using functions with curried parameters, and
+  * experience with Cryptol's `/\`, `\/`, `#`, `foldl`, `join`,
+    `split`, and `take` operators.

+## Skills You'll Learn

-By the end of this lab, the student will be able to describe and demonstrate five powerful classes of proofs that can be applied to a wide variety of cryptographic algorithms.
+By the end of this lab you will be able to describe and demonstrate five powerful classes of proofs that can be applied to a wide variety of cryptographic algorithms.

+You'll also gain
+  * intermediate knowledge of lambda functions,
+  * intermediate knowledge of Cryptol's `:prove` and `:sat` commands,
+  * experience with different provers, and
+  * experience with `==>`.

+## Load This Module

 This lab is a [literate](https://en.wikipedia.org/wiki/Literate_programming) Cryptol document --- that is, it can be loaded directly into the Cryptol